dimpart/group-py/README.md

 ```

 **NOTICE:**

-Don't encrypt the symmetric key for the group bot, because the bot should never decrypt the message content!
+1. Don't encrypt the symmetric key for the group bot, because the bot should never decrypt the message content;
+2. When group bot not designated, the members should split group messages by themselves.

 ## Roles Definition